nuxt/docs/en/api/nuxt.md

 })
 ```

-You can take a look at the [nuxt-express](https://github.com/nuxt/express) and [adonuxt](https://github.com/nuxt/adonuxt) starters to start quickly.
+You can take a look at the [nuxt-express](https://github.com/nuxt/express) and [adonuxt](https://github.com/nuxt/adonuxt) starters to get started quickly.

 ### Debug logs